ndwiv/yogitrack-prototype/Design/UseCases.md

 ### Use case 1.
 Add an instructor
 - Actor: Manager
-- Description: The staff member adds a new instructor in the customer list and adds the following data
+- Description: The manager adds a new instructor in the customer list and adds the following data
    - First name, last name
    - Address
    - Phone